Pasteles

-Pasteles (/es/; singular pastel), also pastelles in the English-speaking Caribbean, are a traditional dish in several Latin American and Caribbean countries.
+Pasteles (/es/; Singular pastel), also pastelles in the English-speaking Caribbean, are a traditional dish in several Latin American and Caribbean countries.
 In Puerto Rico, the Dominican Republic, Venezuela, Panama, Trinidad and Tobago, and the Caribbean coast of Colombia, the dish looks like a tamal.
 In Hawaii, they are called pateles in a phonetic rendering of the Puerto Rican pronunciation of pasteles, as discussed below.

 Puerto Rican pasteles

 Related to alcapurria, tamales, hallacas, and guanimes, pasteles were originally made by the indigenous people of Boriquen (Puerto Rico).
 Tainos made masa from cassava, yautía and squash.
-The masa was then filled with beans, fruit, chilies, corn, nuts, meat, fish and wrapped in corn husk.
+The masa was then filled with beans, fruit, chilies, corn, nuts, meat, fish and wrapped in corn husks.

-Puerto Rico has turned pasteles making into an art having hundreds of recipes and an annual pastel festival (Festival Nacional del Pastel Puertorriqueño) on the island.
+An annual pastel festival (Festival Nacional del Pastel Puertorriqueño) exists on the island.

 In Puerto Rico, pasteles are a cherished culinary recipe, especially around Christmas-time.
 The masa consists of typically grated green banana, green plantain, white yautía, potato, and tropical pumpkins known as calabazas.
 It is seasoned with liquid from the meat mixture, milk, and annatto oil.
 The meat is prepared as a stew and usually contains any combination of Boston butt, ham, bacon, raisins, chickpeas, sliced pickled pimiento peppers, olives and capers, and is commonly seasoned with bay leaves, recaito, tomato sauce, adobo seco, and annatto oil, but the seasoning is not limited to these nor are root vegetables.
 Filling can range from vegetables, poultry, fish, sausage, and game meat.

 Traditionally masa was flavored breadcrumbs and butter, almonds were added to the filling and a chili would be tucked on one end of every pastel.
 The chili in most homes is eliminated and is replaced with ajilimójili, Pique sauce, or ketchup mixed with chili.